texfaq/texfaq.github.io/FAQ-fuzzy-T1.md

 suggested that you should use `\usepackage[T1]{fontenc}` to help sort them out.
 Suddenly you find that your final PDF has become fuzzy.
-The problem may arise whether you are using PostScript output and then distilling it, or you are using PDFTeX for the whole job.
+The problem may arise whether you are using PostScript output and then distilling it, or you are using pdfTeX for the whole job.